This program is organized by DukeEngage faculty/staff in collaboration with DukeEngage.

 Even though Chile has one of the most successful and stable economies in Latin America, the distribution of income is one of the most unequal on the continent.
 This has led to a number of interesting consequences: a high level of emigration from Andean nations to Chile due to economic opportunity and domestically, a greater awareness of social and economic inequities.
 An innovative approach to redress income disparities is to provide education and resources to people to allow them to create their own small businesses, raise their standard of living, and contribute to sustainable economic growth at the local level.
 Duke students have a unique opportunity to work with a group of NGOs dedicated to poverty alleviation via business education, one on one economic strategy consulting, and connecting local residents to micro-finance opportunities.

-Students will be placed in one of two NGOs.
-1) Fundación Trabajo Para Un Hermano has been in operation for 31 years and now has centers in 23 of the poorest communities in the Santiago metropolitan area.
+Students will be placed with Fundación Trabajo Para Un Hermano, which has been in operation for 31 years and now has centers in 23 of the poorest communities in the Santiago metropolitan area.
 Their primary mission is to educate, promote, and advise men and women in conditions of poverty on how to develop sustainable employment opportunities with dignity.
 Through workshops, one on one coaching, business education, technology training, and networking micro-entrepreneurs are given the skills necessary to find work or create their own small businesses.
 Students will work one on one with 2-3 microentrepreneurs, lead workshops and develop curriculum models, and assist the NGO with marketing and data projects.

-Both of these NGOs have religious foundations and many of the employees have strong faiths and ties to Catholic organizations in Chile.
-It is important to understand this and respect how these spiritual foundations inform their goals and projects.
-Nevertheless, both NGOs have no prejudice or discrimination against other faiths or secular beliefs of the volunteers who will be working with them.
+This NGO has a religious foundation and some employees have strong faiths and ties to Catholic organizations in Chile.
+It is important to understand this and respect how these spiritual foundations inform goals and projects.
+Nevertheless, this NGO will have no prejudice or discrimination against other faiths or secular beliefs of the volunteers who will be working with them.

 • Analyzing the business model of social enterprises and developing a business plan to create a laundry service that employs persons with disabilities